 In 1911 Mongolia broke from Chinese rule; in 1921, the socialist People’s Republic of Mongolia was formed.
-The Peoples Republic of Mongolia was a satellite state of the Soviet Union.
+The Peoples’s Republic of Mongolia was a satellite state of the Soviet Union.
 When the Soviet Union broke apart in 1989, Mongolia’s fate again changed.
 In 1990, Mongolia, an independent and democratic country, was formed; its official name is Mongol Uls.

-Mongolia Becomes A Country
+Mongolia Becomes A Country In The Early 1900s

-Bodg Khaan controlled an area of Mongolia that was approximately the size of former Outer Mongolia during the Qing dynasty.
+Bodg Khaan controlled an area of Mongolia approximately the size of former Outer Mongolia during the Qing dynasty.
 In 1919 Russia had the October revolution, which was led by Josef Lenin.
 Also near this time, the White Russian Lieutenant-General Baron Ungern led his troops into Mongolia in October 1920.

 Mongolia’s People’s Republic is Formed